Interest Groups, Caucuses and Sections

 The Communication and Technology Interest Group facilitates discussion of topic and in fields related to computer-mediated communication, robotics, virtual reality, online interaction, and other aspects directly relevant to communication and technology.
 The interest group seeks to promote knowledge regarding how technology impacts and is impacted by communication.

-Vice-Chair: Riley Richards, Oregon Institute of Technology
+Chair: Riley Richards, Oregon Institute of Technology

-Secretary: Xialing Jin, Penn State Scranton
+Secretary: Xialing Lin, Penn State Scranton

 The Communication Education Interest Group is dedicated to the advancement of practical, pedagogical, methodological, and theoretical interests of its members.
 The Interest Group equally values the educational viewpoints and perspectives of its constituents, which include K-12, community college, and four-year college and university educators.
 The Interest Group encourages the exchange of lively debate among its members and welcomes the opportunity to engage in dialogue with other CSCA members and related interest groups.

-Vice-Chair: Kathryn Golsan, University of Northern Iowa
+Chair: Kathryn B. Golsan, University of Northern Iowa

 The Communication Theory Interest Group is concerned with the examination and discussion of concepts through which its members interpret and extend their understanding of communication within and across domains, including the development, comparison, extension, criticism, teaching, learning, and application of those concepts.

-Vice-Chair: Hocheol Yang, California Polytechnic State University
+Chair: Hocheol Yang, California Polytechnic State University

 Visit us on Facebook!